otaub/Propulate_Tutorial/07_ddp_workers/README.md

-# Multiple processes for a single propulate worker
+# Multiple processes for a single propulate worker: DDP

 If a single evaluation is expensive, it may make sense to parallelize it.
 Use thte neural network training example of exercise 04 and apply DDP.
+Setting up DDP requires configuring communication between the GPUs used by different ranks of the same worker.

 ## Job script

 Have a look at the job scripts and compare them with the ones for exercise 04.

 ## Training script

 Start from your training script from exercise 04 and adapt it for pytorch distributed data parallelism.

 ## Useful resources